Yermo/rich_textarea/README.md

 ## Hightlighting

-Rich-TextArea applies the *.highlight* class to an embedded object when it is clicked on with the mouse or moved next to using the arrow keys.
+Rich_TextArea applies the *.highlight* class to an embedded object when it is clicked on with the mouse or moved next to using the arrow keys.

 ## Options